 Palliative care providers are skilled in pain and symptom management.
 They can guide you and your family through your care choices.
 And since many services are conducted in the patient’s home or residence, people who have difficulty traveling to a doctor’s office often find that palliative care enhances their quality of life and eliminates unnecessary hospital and emergency room visits

-With palliative care, your care team from The Elizabeth Hospice works together with your primary care physician and other physicians to provide an added layer of support.
+With Elizabeth Palliative Care, your care team works together with your primary care physician and other physicians to provide an added layer of support.
 Palliative care can be provided along with curative treatment.
 By relieving your symptoms, the palliative care team may actually help you improve your health.

 Your palliative care team will include a:

 - Board-certified palliative care physician

 - Nurse practitioner who is an expert in pain control and symptom management

 - Nurse who assesses your condition and monitors symptoms and changes